iesahin/xvc/README.md

 $ xvc storage new s3 --name my-remote --region us-east-1 --bucket-name my-xvc-remote
 ```

-You can send the files you're tracking in Xvc to this storage.
+You can send the files to this storage.

 ```shell
 $ xvc file send --to my-remote
 ```

-When you (or someone else) want to access these files later, you can clone the Git repository and get back the files from file storage.
+When you (or someone else) want to access these files later, you can clone the Git repository and get the files from storage.

 ```console
 $ git clone https://example.com/my-machine-learning-project